mrseanryan/entity-classifier/README.md

 # entity-classifier
-Classify entities into clusters via embedding vectors, using a given list of category names.
+Classify entities into clusters via a zero-shot approach using embedding vectors, using a given list of category names.

-- use embedding to make vectors of entity names
+- use an embedding to make vectors of entity names
-- then cluster against a list of words/categories
+- use the same embedding to make vectors of category names
+- for each embedding, find the category that has a nearest vector
-- then can classify for presentation in logical groups
+- then can classify the entities, for presentation in logical groups

-## Apprroach
+## Approach

 Compare words (labels) by examining how close are their encoded vectors: